 It has become my passion and purpose to promote awareness and offer support and assistance to others like me, to their families and friends so that they too might learn about this chronic neurological, neuropathic and auto immune disorder and the debilitating outcome many of us face.

-I am the California State Ambassador for the Power of Pain Foundation.
-I am honored to have been chosen to work for such a wonderful team.
+I’m the Advocacy Director and an Executive Board Member for the Power of Pain Foundation.
+Previously California State Ambassador.
+I am honored to be apart of such a wonderful team.

-I work both for the Power of Pain and Independently.
+I volunteer for both for the Power of Pain and Independently.

 Please feel welcome to join my RSD(S)-CRPS Advisory Info & Support Group

 We take the privacy of our members very seriously.
-We are a family oriented group and want our family to be able to share what they like.
+We are a family oriented and diversified group and want our family to be able to share what they like.
 On the internet it is difficult to secure everything that is said.
 Insurance companies, physicians, psychiatrists, worker’s compensation, family, friends, anyone can be watching.
 This is why we do our best to protect you.
-Nothing is fool proof though.
+Nothing is guaranteed.

-Trudy Thomas, Featured Blog Talk Host of Living with HOPE Radio show and several other shows on her Body, Mind and Spirit Network and long time member of our group is second in charge beneath me.
-She will add you as a friend.
-There must always be an open line of communication between Leader’s and Member’s.
-We no longer allow other groups to advertise their groups within ours, we did allow this until recently and it was taken advantage of.
+We no longer allow other groups to advertise their groups within ours, we did allow this until it was taken advantage of.
 Once you are approved please read the Group “About” located on top and the Addendum to the About page in our files section and then make yourself at home.
-We do still allow sharing, but I ask that you request permission from either myself or Trudy prior to especially if it consists of advertising If Trudy requests a friend invite and contacts you regarding your request to join and you do not answer her the likelihood of your request being granted in a timely manner or at all is nil.
+We do still allow sharing, but I ask that you request permission from either myself, Trudy, Kurtis, or Billy prior especially if it consists of advertising.
+Reputable sites are still allowed to be shared.
+No flooding!

 We hope to see you there!